AmeyDesai01/Webscraping_Projects/README.md

 ## Selenium

-1. House of Dragon using Selenium
+1. House of Dragon website scraping using Selenium
-2.
+2. Nike Website webscraping using selenium

+## API (Application programming interface)

+1. Weather Information of any state using Python and Weather API
+2. Youtube channel's scraping using Youtube API